ChainSQL/chainsql-lib/docs/index.md

 enableTransactionIDTracking | boolean | *Optional* Track the ID of this account’s most recent transaction. globalFreeze | boolean | *Optional* Freeze all assets issued by this account. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. messageKey | string | *Optional* Public key for sending encrypted messages to this account.
-Conventionally, it should be a secp256k1 key, the same encryption that is used by the rest of Ripple. noFreeze | boolean | *Optional* Permanently give up the ability to freeze individual trust lines.
+Conventionally, it should be a secp256k1 key, the same encryption that is used by the rest of Chainsql. noFreeze | boolean | *Optional* Permanently give up the ability to freeze individual trust lines.
 This flag can never be disabled after being enabled. passwordSpent | boolean | *Optional* Indicates that the account has used its free SetRegularKey transaction. regularKey | [address](#address),null | *Optional* The public key of a new keypair, to use as the regular key to this account, as a base-58-encoded string in the same format as an account address.
 Use `null` to remove the regular key.